A financial institution that processes card transactions on behalf of a merchant.

 Verification of a cardholder’s billing address.

-Wireless technology using radio transmissions, invented in the 90s and used today to enable our Portable Card Machines to process payments without being physically connected to the base station.
-Portable machines are used by many restaurants, clubs
+Wireless technology using radio transmissions, invented in the 90s and used today to enable our portable card machines to process payments without being physically connected to the base station.
+Portable machines are used by many restaurants, clubs and bars.

 A form of wireless communication that processes data at a higher rate through an internet connection.

 An Institution that issues a credit or debit card to a cardholder (person or business).
 This could be a bank, building society or credit union.

 Our card machines, also known as PDQ machines, chip and PIN machines, card terminals and card readers take payment from a registered payment card or contactless device.
 By interacting with the card or device by tapping, inserting or swiping, the machine will transfer the payment quickly and securely to the merchant account.